LavishSoftware/ISBoxerEVELauncher/README.md

 ![Screenshot](http://i.imgur.com/fe1Y7cl.png)
 # Recent changes

+* Version 1.0.0.23 fixes Security Warning messages, updates the GUI to hide Inner Space related controls when the user does not have Inner Space, and hides most options under Advanced when creating Game Profiles

 * Version 1.0.0.22 adds support for Security Warning messages such as Commonly Used Password, and includes a warning message when adding Characters

 * Version 1.0.0.21 fixes a new 500 Internal Server Error due to a minor change in the EVE login process, and also improves output from this type of error